v

 Author Assurances/Declaration

 The Publishing Agreement document must accompany all manuscripts submitted to GE.
-This agreement must be read and signed by every author.
+This agreement must be read and approved by every author.
 The Correspondence Author must certify that all listed authors participated significantly in the study, and that they have seen and approved the final manuscript.

 Submission